dnaicker/SSI/README.md

 # SSI - Self Sovereign Identity Application

-A web application dashbboard utilising Trinsic APIS to faciliate interactions with Hyperledger Indy using Hyperledger Aries
+A web application dashboard utilising Trinsic APIS to faciliate interactions with Hyperledger Indy using Hyperledger Aries

 Some of the operations included in the dashboard are:
 1. Create wallet